The Documents You Should Always Laminate

 If you’re married, then you know the importance of a marriage certificate.
 Sadly, the certificate is the only way of proving that you are married.
 Certainly, it can help you out especially in cases where you need to borrow some loan.
 If by any chance one partner has a low credit score, the other one can cover it up when borrowing off some money and a marriage certificate easily proves the existence of that marriage.

 Your academic credentials are important hence the need to laminate every single one of them.
 Just like the other documents discussed above, your academic credentials form a greater part of who you are.

 Working in a different country may pose a huge challenge especially if you don’t have your work permit with you.
 Apparently, there are some countries, like the United States, which usually check out your work permit document before you’re employed.
 Thus, laminating your work permit prevents it from getting lost or tearing up.

 Lastly, you have to laminate your travel documents.
+Always back them up to a USB drive, here are some of our favorites.
 All of them need to be laminated, including your visa.
 Remember, by simply having a ticket does no prove that the country you have traveled to, has allowed you to enter in.